Distributed Estimation and Inference for Semi-parametric Binary Response Models: Methodology

 where the gradient vector and Hessian matrix have the following analytical form:

 Newton's one-step estimator not only provides us with a fast implementation to obtain the minimizer numerically but also fits easily into a divide-and-conquer scheme for distributed estimation and inference.
-Concretely, in the $t$-th iteration, for each batch of data $\mathcal{D}_{\ell}$, we compute the gradient and Hessian on each local machine $\mathcal{H}_{\ell}$ by
+Concretely, in the $t$th iteration, for each batch of data $\mathcal{D}_{\ell}$, we compute the gradient and Hessian on each local machine $\ell$ by

-We then send $\Big\{U_{m,\ell}^{\left( t\right)}, V_{m,\ell}^{\left( t\right)}\Big\}_{\ell=1}^L$ to a central machine and average them to obtain the gradient and the Hessian of the entire dataset.
-Now we formally present the \emph{multi-round Smoothed Maximum Score Estimator} {\mSMSE} in the distributed setting in Algorithm \ref{alg:mSMSE}.
-In the following section, we show that {\mSMSE} achieves the optimal rate without restrictions on the number of machines $L$.
+We then send $ \{U_{m,\ell}^{ ( t )}, V_{m,\ell}^{ ( t )} \}_{\ell =1}^{L}$ to a central machine and average them to obtain the gradient and the Hessian of the entire data set.
+Now we formally present the \emph{multiround Smoothed Maximum Score Estimator} \texttt{(mSMSE)} in the distributed setting in Algorithm~\ref{alg:mSMSE}.
+In the following section, we show that \texttt{(mSMSE)} achieves the optimal rate without restrictions on the number of machines $L$.

+Our algorithm \texttt{(mSMSE)} is not simply applying the Newton's method to a smoothed objective with a fixed smoothing bandwidth, since a large initial error prevents using a small bandwidth in the earlier stage, but keeping bandwidth large will lead to a suboptimal rate.
+To deal with this problem, \texttt{(mSMSE)} iteratively smooths the objective function with a diminishing bandwidth sequence $\{h_{t}\}$.
+The decay rate of $\{h_{t}\}$ is carefully designed by examining the rate improvement in each iteration of the algorithm, which is in detail explained in Section~\ref{sec:theory-mSMSE}.
+An alternative algorithm for Newton's method is using a first-order method to minimize a surrogate loss, studied by \cite{jordan2016communication}, \cite{chen2021first} and others for distributed estimation and inference.
+We anticipate an analogous analysis can be done if one replaces the second-order approach in our algorithm with the surrogate-loss procedures, which we leave for future work.

-\section{Theoretical Results}
+\section{Theoretical results}

-In this section, we first study the consistency and asymptotic distribution of {\AvgSMSE} and {\mSMSE} under low-dimensional homogeneous settings, where the data distribution on each local machine is identical to each other, and $p$ is fixed when the total sample size $n\rightarrow \infty$.
-Extension to data heterogeneity and high-dimensional settings are left to Section \ref{sec:4} later.
+In this section, we first study the consistency and asymptotic distribution of \texttt{(Avg-SMSE)} and \texttt{(mSMSE)} under low-dimensional homogeneous settings, where the data distribution on each local machine is identical to each other.
+Extension to data heterogeneity and high-dimensional settings are left to Section~\ref{sec:4} later.

-For both methods, we need the following regularity conditions:
+For both methods, we need the following regularity conditions.